evmcnb/quartz/content/Full/Generalised anxiety disorder.md

 > - Not be a manifestation of another health condition or effects of substance/medication

+#### Phobias

+I guess come under here - extreme fear of situations or things.

+**_Agoraphobia_** is a fear of situations in which they may be unable to escape if something goes wrong.
+For example, this could be a fear of busy places, public transport, or anywhere outside their home.

+**_Social phobia_** involves a fear of social situations (also called **_social anxiety disorder_**).

+1. Establish is treatment is needed
+2. Low intensity interventions
+3. CBT with graded therapy

 ## Generalised anxiety disorder

 Persistent "free-floating" not restricted to any circumstance or excessive worrying focused on multiple everyday events